marcoverl/CVUserGuide/source/Registration.rst

 apply for an account.
 The procedure to be followed is described in this chapter.

-Users who need to use INFN IT resources (i.e. users willing to be member of an INFN project) must met the prerequisites specified in the following section before applying for an account on the CloudVeneto infrastructure.
+Users who need to use INFN IT resources must met the prerequisites specified in the following section before applying for an account on the CloudVeneto infrastructure.
+This always applies to users willing to be member of an INFN project, but also to some Unipd projects which use some INFN resources (e.g. the network).

 Prerequisites for using INFN resources
 --------------------------------------